 One might think that the U.S. is virtually covered in roads.
 Roads cover about 1.2% of the U.S. surface area (about 0.2 miles of road per square mile of land area), but, of course, the density differs greatly from New Jersey (the highest) to Alaska (the lowest).
 However, the U.S. isn’t even close to having the world’s highest road densities, ranking 44th among the world’s countries.
 The average for the 28 countries of the European Union is 2.5 times denser than the U.S. and for Japan is 4.6 times denser than the U.S.

 Regardless of how many roads we have, we love to drive on them.
-In 2016, we drove motorized vehicles—cars, trucks, buses, RVs, motorcycles—3.2 trillion miles, or about 10,000 miles for every person in the U.S. We also spent a lot of time sitting in traffic, yearning for the road less traveled.
+In 2019, we drove motorized vehicles—cars, trucks, buses, RVs, motorcycles—3.3 trillion miles, or about 10,000 miles for every person, adult and child, in the U.S. (highway miles dropped in 2020 to 2.9 trillion, no doubt as the pandemic caused us to park our vehicles and stay home).
+We also spent a lot of time sitting in traffic, yearning for the road less traveled.
 In 2014, Americans idled in congested traffic for nearly 7 billion hours, at an estimated cost of $160 billion in lost time and wasted fuel.
-During that waiting, we burned up over 3 billion gallons of fuel, producing the greenhouse gases and other pollutants for now good reason.
+During that waiting, we burned up over 3 billion gallons of fuel, producing the greenhouse gases and other pollutants for no good reason.

 The environmental costs of our road system and the mileage we rack up on it are huge.
 Building roads changes the environment, often fragmenting habitat for wildlife and changing the hydrology of streams.
 Pollutants discharged from vehicles travel outward from the road surface itself, for some just a matter of a few feet, but for others hundreds of feet.
 And the impacts vary according to the terrain and climate—elevation, slope, rainfall, soil type and others.